 The real value of creating an ILM philosophy is getting the players united around a conceptual vision and driving the enterprise forward

 Product Lifecycle Management platforms play a very key role in an ILM ecosystem because PLM platforms have the ability to capture critical baseline information from conception to inception and operationalize the flow across many functions.
-PLM systems can become the integration hub, managing complex bill of materials, functional configurations as well as simple documents becoming the conduit for the flow of information from Project to Part through a series of automated workflows work flows.
-As a PLM platform evolves over time it can be configured to manage IT Project documentation along side along side of Engineering Design History information as a simple example, creating the opportunity for these functions to share information, co-manage gates and ultimately collaborate much easier over time.
-A PLM platform needs a strong workflow engine and must integrate information from multiple solutions including Project Management, CAx, Product Data Management (PDM), Application Lifecycle Management (ALM), Requirements Management and Quality System tools.
-How a PLM systems database is structured for integration and the maturity of integration becomes an important decision factor in the selection process.
+PLM systems can become the integration hub, managing complex bill of materials, functional configurations as well as simple documents becoming the conduit for the flow of information from Project to Part through a series of automated workflows.
+As a PLM platform evolves over time, it can be configured to manage IT Project documentation along side Engineering Design History information as a simple example, creating the opportunity for these functions to share information, co-manage gates, and ultimately collaborate much easier over time.
+A PLM platform needs a strong workflow engine and must integrate information from multiple solutions including Project Management, CAx, Product Data Management (PDM), Application Lifecycle Management (ALM), Requirements Management, and Quality System tools.
+How a PLM systems database is structured for integration and the maturity of integration becomes an important decision factor in the selection process?
 This is one of the key challenges to the PLM industry, they must focus on adherence to integration standards like the Open Services for Lifecycle Collaboration initiative (OSLC) to enable access to data and create flow across the ILM ecosystem.